Macrometacorp/docs/docs/search/patterns.md

   RETURN review.Property_Name
 ```

-The same query can be specified using the IN operator as shown in Listing 7.

 ```sql
 FOR review IN sample1_view1
   SEARCH ANALYZER(review.Property_Name IN ["Apex London Wall Hotel", "Corinthia Hotel London"], "identity") RETURN review.Property_Name
 ```

-The third approach specifies a bind parameter as shown in Listing 8.

 ```sql
 {